 We use the Black-Scholes-Merton option pricing model to estimate the fair value of options granted under our equity incentive plans.
 The Black-Scholes-Merton option pricing model requires the use of assumptions, including the expected term of the award and the expected stock price volatility.
-We used the "simplified" method as described in Staff Accounting Bulletin No. 107, "Share-Based Payment," for the expected option term because our historical option exercise data is limited due to our initial public offering in 2010.
+We had, due to insufficient historical data, used the "simplified method," as described in Staff Accounting Bulletin No. 107, "Share-Based Payment," to determine the expected term of all stock options granted from the inception of our equity plans through the first half of 2015.
+Beginning in the third quarter of 2015, we believe we have sufficient historical data to calculate expected terms for stock options granted.
+Thus, the expected term was based on historical exercise behavior on similar awards, giving consideration to the contractual terms, vesting schedules and expectations of future employee behavior.
 We used historical volatility to estimate expected stock price volatility.
-The risk-free rate assumption was based on United States Treasury instruments whose terms were consistent with the expected term of the stock option.
+The risk-free rate assumption was based on United States Treasury instruments whose terms were consistent with the expected term of the stock options.
 The expected dividend assumption was based on our history and expectation of dividend payouts.